 The high acidity of the added sugar keeps the jelly shelf-stable when properly preserved through water bath canning.
 Dandelion, rose, and violet are the most common floral jellies.

+Interested in preserving the harvest?
 Check out my Favorite Canning & Preserving Books

 Compound Butter & Cheese